Billwee/Word-Guess-Game/README.md

 Good luck and have fun!

 p.s. - If you're having trouble guessing the show I've included a console.log() that displays the answer at the start of every round.

+## Technology Used

+- Javascript
+- HTML
+- CSS